eldun/eldun.github.io/_posts/morso/2022-11-21-morso-pt-one.md

 author: Evan
 header-image: /assets/images/blog-images/morso/F.png
 header-image-alt:
-header-image-title: "An old telegraph!
-Source: https://www.history.com/topics/inventions/telegraph"
+header-image-title:
 tags: android kotlin java morso
 ---

 ## Why Morse Code?
-One of my least favorite things in this world is having to yell in someone's ear.
-Usually, I don't have to.
-Occasionally, though, I find myself at a bar.
+Occasionally, I find myself at a bar, yelling in someone's ear just to be heard.
+No good - it's one of my least-favorite things to do or to have done to me.

 One of my favorite things in this world is the process of getting better at useless-adjacent things.
-Rather than spending hours learning [American Sign Language](https://en.wikipedia.org/wiki/American_Sign_Language) (which **is** on my to-do list), I could just learn 26 characters in [Morse code](https://en.wikipedia.org/wiki/Morse_code) and tap out a message on my friend's shoulder!
+Rather than spending hours learning [American Sign Language](https://en.wikipedia.org/wiki/American_Sign_Language) (which **is** on my to-do list), I could just learn 26 characters in [Morse code](https://en.wikipedia.org/wiki/Morse_code) and tap out a message across the table or upon my friend's shoulder!

 I already learned the [Dvorak keyboard layout](https://en.wikipedia.org/wiki/Dvorak_keyboard_layout) (not recommended) - which is unsurprisingly pretty similar to the structure of Morse code (look at the home row)!
 Obviously, the most used letters are the most accessible.